supabase/supabase/web/blog/2020-12-02-case-study-xendit.md

     - nocode
 ---

-[Xendit](https://www.xendit.co/) one of South East Asia's largest payment processors.
+[Xendit](https://www.xendit.co/) is one of South East Asia's largest payment processors.
 They use Supabase to run automated checks against international sanctions lists.

 <!--truncate-->